roberttaylor426/ws-lambda-workshop/README.md

 If everything worked, you should see a message telling you you've connected.
 Good job! :clap:

-(If you try to send a message from the WebSocket client you'll receive an error.
-We'll address that in the next exercise).
+If you try to send a message from the WebSocket client you'll receive an error.
+We'll address that in the next exercise.

-Commit or discard your changes at this point, and checkout `exercise-2`.
+Commit or discard your changes, and checkout `exercise-2`.